What Is Needed For A Sentence

 • Avoid Wordiness: Wordiness can make sentences confusing and difficult to understand.
 Cut out unnecessary words and phrases to make your writing more concise.

-For example, instead of writing "Due to the fact that it was raining, we decided to stay inside," write "Because it was raining, we stayed inside."
+Here's one way to look at it: instead of writing "Due to the fact that it was raining, we decided to stay inside," write "Because it was raining, we stayed inside."
 The revised sentence is shorter and more direct, conveying the same information in fewer words.

 • Vary Sentence Length: As noted earlier, sentence variety is crucial for maintaining reader engagement.
 Mix short, simple sentences with longer, more complex sentences to create rhythm and flow in your writing.